davidmreed/davidmreed.github.io/_drafts/ready/index-match-not-vlookup-data-loader.md

 title: Use `INDEX()/MATCH()`, Not `VLOOKUP()`, with Salesforce Data Loader
 ---

-I just completed a major org-to-org migration on Salesforce and I did not use `VLOOKUP()` once.
+I recently completed a major org-to-org migration on Salesforce and I did not use `VLOOKUP()` once.
 I want to encourage you to add `INDEX()/MATCH()` to your toolbox for using the Salesforce Data Loader.

 `VLOOKUP()` is old and clunky and dangerous.
 It can't index to the right, so you have to put your ID values in the left hand column then count column indices out to the right to get your data back.
-Since it takes a cell range rather than a column, it's easy to break the formula if you fill it across cells (...and forget the make your references absolute).
+Since it takes a cell range rather than a column, it's easy to break the formula if you fill it down across a column (...and forget the make your references absolute).
 It's error-prone and overcomplicated.

 The `INDEX()/MATCH()` construct is vastly better for Data Loader preparation.
 It's easy to set up and difficult to break.
 Here's what it looks like.